 There are classic associations linking the figures to planets and astrological signs dating from the Middle Ages as well as the associations developed by Agrippa in the Renaissance.
 Agrippa calculates the Nieces (Nephews) differently from the classic way and places the figures into different houses.
 Many modern geomancers use this Renaissance model.

-geomantic spread done for you by the computer, or continue reading to learn the process yourself.
+Geomancy reading page to get a quick geomantic spread done for you with an interpretation, or continue reading to learn the process yourself.

 You can also directly to the meanings of the geomantic figures below.